Carlos9852/MyTheme/README.md

 * Linux users: `/usr/share/arduino/lib/`-note you may need to install the Arduino IDE from the Arduino site, not a place like Ubuntu Software.

 For the theme update, you must replace and rename the original `theme` folder with the modified one (always make a backup of the original folder if you want to reverse the process)

+###Note
+This theme has only been tested on version 1.8.19, newer/older versions may not work!